Harmonic analysis on certain spherical varieties

 at least for test functions $f$ satisfying certain assumptions to eliminate ``boundary terms.''
 Let us refer to this expectation as the Poisson summation conjecture.
 The import of the Poisson summation conjecture is that it implies the analytic properties of Langlands $L$-functions (and hence, by converse theory, Langlands functoriality) in great generality.

-\begin{Rem} A study of $\gamma$-factors for quite general Langlands $L$-function using reductive monoids (an important special family of spherical varieties) is contained in \cite{SS}.
+\begin{Rem} A study of $\gamma$-factors for quite general Langlands $L$-functions using reductive monoids (an important special family of spherical varieties) is contained in \cite{SS}.
 In the function field setting for many spherical varieties, including reductive monoids, a geometric interpretation of basic functions in the still conjectural Schwartz space is contained in \cite{BNS,sakellaridis2021intersection}. \end{Rem}

 The only case that is completely understood is that of a vector space.
-However, the Poisson summation formula is known under assumptions on the test functions involved provided that $X$ is a Braverman-Kazhdan space, that is, a scheme of the form $P^{\mathrm{der}} \backslash G$ where $G$ is a reductive group and $P \leq G$ is a parabolic subgroup \cite{BKnormalized,Getz:Hsu,Getz:Liu:BK,GurK,Kobayashi:Mano,Jiang:Luo:Zhang}.
+However, the Poisson summation formula is known under assumptions on the test functions involved provided that $X$ is the affine closure of a Braverman--Kazhdan space, that is, a scheme of the form $P^{\mathrm{der}} \backslash G$ where $G$ is a reductive group and $P \leq G$ is a parabolic subgroup \cite{BKnormalized,Getz:Hsu,Getz:Liu:BK,GurK,Kobayashi:Mano,Jiang:Luo:Zhang}.

 Though the original motivation for the Poisson summation conjecture comes from Langlands functoriality, in personal communications to the first author, Kazhdan has emphasized that they should have implications broadly in harmonic analysis.
-This is also the theme of the monograph \cite{Kobayashi:Mano}, which develops harmonic analysis on a special family of Braverman-Kazhdan spaces in the archimedean case.
-Thus, though our primary motivation for this work was to prove Theorem \ref{Thm:main:intro} below, we have taken the occasion to develop the theory of Fourier transforms for many Braverman-Kazhdan spaces to a point where one can use them in harmonic analysis (or analytic number theory).
-The Schwartz space of a Braverman-Kazhdan space with its associated Fourier transform is in a strict sense a generalization of the Fourier transform on the Schwartz space of a vector space.
-Whenever one has employed Fourier transforms to answer questions on vector spaces, one can try to do the same for Braverman-Kazhdan spaces.
+This is also the theme of the monograph \cite{Kobayashi:Mano}, which develops harmonic analysis on a special family of Braverman--Kazhdan spaces in the archimedean case.
+Thus, though our primary motivation for this work was to prove Theorem \ref{Thm:main:intro} below, we have taken the occasion to develop the theory of Fourier transforms for many Braverman--Kazhdan spaces to a point where one can use them in harmonic analysis (or analytic number theory).
+The Schwartz space of the affine closure of a Braverman--Kazhdan space with its associated Fourier transform is in a strict sense a generalization of the Fourier transform on the Schwartz space of a vector space.
+Whenever one has employed Fourier transforms to answer questions on vector spaces, one can try to do the same for Braverman--Kazhdan spaces.